 We offer our factory tours from March to September, from Monday to Friday.

 Appointments can be made at werksfuehrung(at)voelkl.de .

-Due to the situation regarding Covid-19, our hygiene concept applies, which you can download here as a PDF .
+You can download our hygiene concept here as a PDF .

 After months of development work, the raw materials for the skis are purchased and warehoused.

 The in-house graphics department prepares the graphics for printing.

 The skis are printed using up to eight color coats in a screen printing process or using digital printing.
 All processing is handled in-house using cutting-edge machinery.
 It's also possible to combine the two printing methods!